 Is Streaming Better With an Ethernet Cable?

 If you have a WiFi connection, you might be wondering if streaming with an Ethernet cable is better.
-Although WiFi has come a long way, being faster and having better signal strength than it once did, you can’t just shake off the cons that come with it.
+Although WiFi has come a long way, with faster speeds and better signal strength than it once did, you can’t just shake off the cons that come with it.

 WiFi connections are convenient, but there are plenty of issues that can arise, making it the least reliable connection for streaming.
 Signal drops, high latency, interference from other devices, complete dead zones and a slower connection are some of the problems you might face with a WiFi connection.

-The last thing you want is to be halfway through a movie on Netflix when your connection drops, and we’re confident you’re not a fan of buffering screens.
+The last thing you want is to be halfway through a Netflix movie on Roku when your connection drops, and we’re confident that you’re not a fan of buffering screens.

 Streaming directly from your router with an Ethernet cable is much more reliable.
 Sure, there’s the chance that your whole internet service could go down, but aside from that, connecting directly solves almost all of the issues that can occur with WiFi.
 Plus, if you want to stream in 4K, a wired Ethernet connection will ensure you get the best quality.

-The only downsides to having a wired connection are that you have another wire to try and hide, and the Roku will need to be close to your router in order to connect to it.
+The only downside to having a wired connection is that you have another wire to try to hide, and the Roku will need to be close to your router in order to connect to it.

 We hope this guide has helped you understand how to get the best wired experience with Roku.
 There are a few choices when it comes to buying a Roku with Ethernet, but the Roku Ultra 2020 is the best option by far.

 To make your streaming experience even better, be sure to check out our guides on how to add channels to Roku and what the best Roku free channels are.
 Plus, if you want to access channels and services that aren’t available in your region, our best VPN for Roku guide can help.
-Lastly, we have a guide for if your Roku is not working.
+Lastly, we have a guide for if your Roku is not working, as well as a guide to Roku scams.